New Customer? Get Gold or Silver at Spot!

 Celebrating 300 Years Since the Arrival of Dutch Colonists

-Now that the Bill had passed and was law, the Tercentenary Committee sought to have an appropriate design created for the coin.
-The Commission of Fine Arts recommended Howard Kenneth Weinman design the coins.
-Weinman was the son of Adolph Weinman, who successfully designed the Mercury Dime and Walking Liberty Half Dollar, both of which were still being struck in 1936.
+Once the bill became law, the Tercentenary Committee began the process of selecting an appropriate design for the coin.
+The Commission of Fine Arts recommended that Howard K. Weinman design the coins after multiple designs were reviewed and revised.
+Weinman was the son of Adolph Weinman, who successfully designed the Mercury Dime and the Walking Liberty Half Dollar, both of which were still being struck in 1936.

-Weinman’s design for the obverse contained conjoined busts of a stern-looking Dutch settler and an equally stern Algonquin Indian, both facing right.
-Above them was the word “LIBERTY” and below them was the motto “E PLURIBUS UNUM.”
+Weinman’s design for the obverse contained conjoined busts of a Dutch settler and an Algonquin Indian, both facing right.
+The Dutch settler and the Algonquian tribesman represent early colonial encounters rather than specific individuals.
+Above them was the word “LIBERTY,” and below them was the motto “E PLURIBUS UNUM.”

-The reverse depicts a stylized Dutch three-master schooner ship sailing to the right in deep waves.
-In those waves are the words “IN GOD WE TRUST” and under the waves are “1936” and “LONG ISLAND TERCENTENARY” in three lines.
+The reverse depicts a stylized Dutch ship sailing to the right in deep waves.
+In those waves are the words “IN GOD WE TRUST,” and under the waves are “1936” and “LONG ISLAND TERCENTENARY” in three lines.
 The periphery has “UNITED STATES OF AMERICA” and the denomination “HALF DOLLAR.”

-Unfortunately, because of delays, the coins were not struck until August of 1936, too late for the June Tercentenary celebrations held all across Long Island.
-But of the 100,000 coins struck at Philadelphia and sent to the Committee, 81,826 coins were sold and distributed, which deemed the sale and the event quite successful.
+Because of delays, the coins were not struck until August of 1936, too late for the June Tercentenary celebrations held all across Long Island.
+Of the 100,000 coins struck at Philadelphia and sent to the Committee, 81,826 were sold and distributed, making the program financially successful.
 Advance sales generated by the Committee totaled nearly 19,000 coins sold through the mail.
-The rest of the sales were done on Long Island and in New York City, as the coins were widely dispersed through dozens of local banks.
+The remaining sales were conducted on Long Island and in New York City, as the coins were widely distributed across dozens of local banks.

-Coins were distributed through the mail in 5-coin holders and sent in envelopes from the Long Island Tercentenary Committee.
-Due to the large number bought through the mail, a larger number of original holders and envelopes do exist than for many other issues.
+Coins were distributed by mail in 5-coin holders, sent in envelopes from the Long Island Tercentenary Committee.
+Due to the large number bought by mail, a greater number of original holders and envelopes exists than for many other issues.
+This coin is one of the many commemorative coins we have in our inventory.
+Expand your collection today and shop our U.S. classic silver commemorative coin collection.

-(A 1936 Long Island Commemorative Half Dollar, original holder and mailing envelope.)
+(A 1936 Long Island Tercentenary Silver Half Dollar with the original holder and mailing envelope.)

 Explore More On APMEX